Mary Kingsley: Legacy

-Kingsley's tales and opinions of life in Africa helped draw attention to British imperial agendas abroad and the native customs of African people that were previously little discussed and misunderstood by people in Europe.
+Kingsley's tales and opinions of life in Africa helped draw attention to British imperial agendas abroad and the native customs of African people that were previously little discussed but misunderstood by people in Europe.
 The Fair Commerce Party formed soon after her death, pressuring for improved conditions for the natives of British colonies.
 Various reform associations were formed in her honour and helped facilitate governmental change.
 The Liverpool School of Tropical Medicine founded an honorary medal in her name.
 In Sierra Leone, the Mary Kingsley Auditorium at the Institute of African Studies, Fourah Bay College (University of Sierra Leone), was named after her.

+A BBC radio documentary broadcast on 31 October 1933, presented by Clifford Collinson, commemorated her voyages.